 Your heartbeat is created by a series of electrical impulses.
 When the beat is irregular from the normal sequence, it is known as an arrhythmia.
 When the beat is severely irregular, it can affect how your body receives the oxygenation it requires.
 When the heart pumps blood inefficiently, organs can’t function properly and may shut down or be damaged.

 The heart has four valves which open and close, directing blood flow between the heart’s four chambers, the lungs, and blood vessels.
 Defects in the valves make it difficult for them to open and close properly.
 This affects the blood flow, causing it to be blocked or allowing blood to leak through the valve.
 Some of the conditions causing heart valve disease include: rheumatic fever, congenital heart disease, high blood pressure, coronary artery disease, and even a heart attack.

 Cardiomyopathy is disease of the actual heart muscle.
 The heart becomes enlarged, thickened and stiff.
 It can even have difficulty pumping because the diseased tissue turns to scar tissue.
-As the cardiomyopathy progresses, the heart weakens and is unable to properly profuse the body with oxygenated blood and soon the heart may not be able to function with normal electrical rate and rhythm.
-Eventually arrhythmias and heart valve issues usually develop.
+As the cardiomyopathy progresses, the heart weakens and is unable to properly supply the body with oxygenated blood, and soon the heart may not be able to function with normal electrical rate and rhythm.
+Eventually, arrhythmias and heart valve issues usually develop.

 Congenital Heart Defects

 When a baby is developing in the womb and something goes wrong with the heart, this is known as a congenital heart defect.
 These defects can be detected sometimes before the child is born and may cause problems at birth which may require medical or surgical treatment.
 Other times, these defects are undetected at birth and don’t surface until later in life.
 Some of the defects that occur are septal defects, pulmonary stenosis, and ductus arteriosus.

 - Acute coronary syndrome: a heart attack and unstable angina